 The Ohio State University

-The new facility houses the research functions for the entomology department, while also serving the campus’s undergraduate population by incorporating chemistry teaching labs and associated support space.
-Lab and support spaces were designed to accommodate multiple uses by a variety of departments.
+The new, 66,000 square foot science center is the first building at that location designed to foster a “one campus feel” by bringing together Ohio State ATI functions and the Ohio Agricultural Research and Development Center functions within the new building.
+The facility houses four research labs supporting the entomology department, while also serving the campus’ undergraduate population by incorporating two chemistry teaching labs and associated support space.
+In addition, offices and support spaces were designed to accommodate multiple uses by a variety of departments.

 66,000 Square Feet